Close Menu

 Minister extends condolences to families of victims

-Foreign Affairs Minister Anita Anand spoke at the ceremony and offered “heartfelt and very deepest” condolences on behalf of the federal government to those affected by this tragedy.
+Foreign Affairs Minister Anita Anand spoke at the ceremony and offered “heartfelt and very deepest” condolences on behalf of the federal government to all affected families.

-“It was an incredible honour and privilege for me before the ceremony began to meet some of the mothers who have suffered for six years after losing their children and family members,” she expressed.
+“It was an incredible honor and privilege for me before the ceremony began to meet some of the mothers who have suffered for six years after losing their children and family members,” she noted.

-“And I deeply commit to all of you that we will continue our efforts to seek justice, truth, and accountability.”
+“And I deeply commit that we will continue our efforts toward seeking justice, truth, and accountability.”

-Anand remarked that they are closely monitoring ongoing protests in Iran while condemning any violent or oppressive measures taken by its government against dissenters.
-She asserted that Canada will keep advocating for human rights protections.
+Anand added that they are monitoring ongoing protests in Iran closely while condemning violence used against dissenters by Iranian authorities.
+She affirmed Canada’s commitment to advocating for human rights enforcement.

-“I recognize that many many of you have family members or friends back home who may be affected or likely impacted by these current events.
-Your families remain in our thoughts while I’m personally inspired by both courage and determination shown by protesters seeking real change,” she stated.
+“I recognize that many among you have family members or friends back home in Iran who may be affected-likely impacted-by these events happening now.
+Your loved ones are always in our thoughts; I’m personally inspired by those courageous protesters seeking real change,” she said.>

 Ontario pledges $350K to help build memorial for victims

-The Ontario government also announced on Thursday through a news release that it would provide $350 thousand dollars toward building a memorial for those lost during Flight PS752 within Richmond Hill.
+The Ontario government also announced on Thursday via news release that it will allocate $350,000 towards creating a memorial for victims within Richmond Hill’s Unity Park.>

 Source link